 5. Include dad in the gift-giving

-More often than not, most people get gifts for mom or baby, reasonably so.
-Be sure to remind guests that they CAN totally include dad in the gift-giving fun too!
+More often than not, most people get baby shower gifts for mom or baby, reasonably so.
+But, be sure to remind guests that they CAN totally include dad in the gift-giving fun too!
 In fact, you might want to add some gifts to your baby registry to make it easier for them to figure out.